 Three great versions of “Concierto de Aranjuez“, a composition for classical guitar and orchestra by the Spanish composer Joaquín Rodrigo.
 The first version is from Paco de Lucia, the famous Flamenco guitarist.
 The second version is from Spanish classical guitarist Narciso Yepes, and the third version is from Australian classical guitarist John Williams.

-The first version: Paco de Lucia
+1. Paco de Lucia version

 Recorded live at Bulevar de la Casa de la Cultura de Torrelodones, Spain, in 1991.
 Joaquín Rodrigo himself was in attendance for the concert.